A quick-start list of commands for a fully-configured Jupyterlab user install that supports bash, R, and python.

 Then you should be all set up.
 Go to your server’s address (like

-jupyter server password, NOT your normal password for that server.
+jupyter server password, NOT your normal password for that server or laptop.

 - You should pick a unique port number (between 1025 and 65000), which you will need to remember (or bookmark).
 Replace

 YOUR_PORTwith your actual port number in the commands above and below.

 - We run JupyterLab within tmux so that it will persist past the current ssh connection and we still can easily see its output.
 If you don’t know or want tmux, you could use

 - For remote servers, a more secure alternative is to omit

 --ip 0.0.0.0in the

 jupyter labcommand above, and always use SSH forwarding.
 One would then use

 ssh -N -L YOUR_PORT:localhost:YOUR_PORT firstname.lastname@example.org (obviously replace that with your username and server), and access JupyterLab via